 5. Adjust the unlocked pedal foot to the desired position.
 6. Re-insert the bolt until it pushes out the adjustment tool.
 Do not push the bolt completely through the still unadjusted foot.
 Remove the adjustment tool.
 7. Adjust the other pedal foot to the desired position.
 8. Push the original bolt completely through.
-9. Re-attach and tighten the washer and nut.
-10. Re-set the desired preload.
+9. Re-attach and tighten the nut.
+10. Set the desired preload.
 Make sure there is enough tension on the rubber stack so it won't pop out.